Test in production without watermarks.

 Install-Package FireSharp

-Get your command prompt, console, or terminal open.
+Open your command prompt, console, or terminal.

-Launch the newly created .NET console application by typing:
+Create and launch a new .NET console application by typing:

 dotnet new console -n FiresharpExample